philrz/super/docs/integrations/zeek/data-type-compatibility.md

 ## Example

-The following example shows a TSV log that includes each Zeek data type, how it's output as ZSON by [`zq`](../../commands/zq.md), and then how it's written back out again as a Zeek log.
+The following example shows a TSV log that includes each Zeek data type, how it's output as Super JSON by [`zq`](../../commands/zq.md), and then how it's written back out again as a Zeek log.
 You may find it helpful to refer to this example when reading the [type-specific details](#type-specific-details).